1Krypt0/FEUP-IA-PROJ1/README.md

 ### Building and Running

-To execute the program, run `python3 main.py`
+To execute the program, run `python3 main.py`, while being inside the src folder

 ### How to Play